 Certain artists and albums just have raw connection in their DNA.

 Music has for centuries been a means by which people came together, but that’s all been put to the ultimate test this year during the COVID-19 pandemic.
 With near-universal live show cancellations and health experts the world over advising against large group gatherings of any kind, we’ve had to find new ways of feeling like a part of something bigger than ourselves – and music, as it has been for so many things in life, has come to our rescue.
 Artists of all backgrounds have found ways to cut through the pain and chaos, bringing light and warmth to those who need it in any number of ways.
 Darlingside are one of those special artists rising to the occasion, their organic alt-folk sound shining like a beacon of light, hope, and possibility in the dark.
-The Boston quartet embody wonder and human connection in their gorgeous third album Fish Pond Fish, a fresh and moving breathe of life that inspires and uplifts, energizes and delights.
+The Boston quartet embody wonder and human connection in their gorgeous fourth album Fish Pond Fish, a fresh and moving breathe of life that inspires and uplifts, energizes and delights.

 An artistic triumph, this album could not have come at a better or more meaningful time.
 It is the relief and sanctuary we need to remember there is more to life than this; that we are not alone, and we never have been.

 Are you swimming with the fish pond fish